Ischaemic Affairs of the Heart

 • Race (Eastern European)

-Looking at that list, I was guaranteed to develop this disease.
-Had I taken a Heart Stress Test, say 10 years ago, then the blockages would have been detected far earlier before they became life threatening.
+Considering that list, I was guaranteed to develop this disease.
+Had I taken a Heart Stress Test, say 8 years ago, then it's likely the blockages would have been detected well before they became life threatening.

 Meds